-When it comes to domestic violence cases in San Fernando Valley, one of the biggest things that the good criminal defense attorneys do is they look at the jury instructions.
-The reason for this is because the jury instructions is what will ultimately be used if a criminal case goes to trial.
+When it comes to domestic violence cases in Los Angeles and the San Fernando Valley, one of the biggest things that reasonable criminal defense attorneys do is look at the jury instructions.
+This is because the jury instructions are what will ultimately be used if a criminal case goes to trial.

 So, that's number 1.
 So, what does that mean?
-You have to actually do something that causes some damage.
-That’s why when police come out to the scene of a crime, they're taking photographs because they want to see some sort of a mark, a laceration, an injury, in order to be able to prove this first element.
+You have actually to do something that causes some damage.
+When the police come out to the scene of a crime, they're taking photographs because they want to see some mark, a laceration, an injury, to prove this first element.

-If they can't prove that you have caused some sort of injury to a person, then it's just going to be he said/she said and they're going to be saying one thing on one side and one thing on another side, then how is a jury supposed to figure that out.
+If they can't prove that you have caused some injury to a person, then it's just going to be he said/she said, and they're going to be saying one thing on one side and one thing on another side, then how is a jury supposed to figure that out.

-Well, they need some sort of a physical injury.
-If they don't have it, they're not going to be able to prove element no. 1, and without proving element no. 1, then the person would win that domestic violence or spousal abuse case in one of the San Fernando Valley courts.
-See related: California Criminal Jury Instructions 840 – Inflicting Injury on Spouse Resulting in Traumatic Condition.
+Well, they need some physical injury.
+If they don't have it, they're not going to be able to prove element no. 1, and without proving element no. 1, then the person would win that domestic violence or spousal abuse case.
+Our Los Angeles criminal defense lawyers will explain further below.

 Physical Injuries in Domestic Violence Cases

 The second thing that has to be proved is that the injury inflicted by the defendant resulted in a traumatic condition.
 What does that mean?
-That means you have to actually do some sort of damage there.
+That means you have actually to do some damage there.

-Pushing and shoving – though technically that might just be a simple battery -if you're really going to try to get somebody for this spousal abuse section which carries all kinds of horrible ramifications – 52-week domestic violence case, jail in some circumstances, a 10-year weapon ban, probation for three years – there's a whole slew of things that come along.
+Pushing and shoving – through technology, that might be a simple battery -if you're going to try to get somebody for this spousal abuse section which carries all kinds of horrible ramifications – 52-week domestic violence case, jail in some circumstances, a 10-year weapon ban, probation for three years – there's a whole slew of things that come along.

-The final element that has to be proved is that they have to show that the defendant did not act in self-defense or defense of another.
-If they can't prove that, then it's not going to be a criminal case.
+The final element that must be proved is that they have to show that the defendant did not act in self-defense or defense of another.
+If they can't prove that, it's not going to be a criminal case.
 This happens all the time.
-One spouse attacks another, the other spouse is trying to fend the other person off and during that – because the other person is going so crazy – that person ends up getting hurt.
-If you're defending yourself and you’re using reasonable force to do so, you're good.
+One spouse attacks another, the other spouse is trying to fend the other person off, and during that – because the other person is going so crazy – that person gets hurt.
+If you're defending yourself and using reasonable force to do so, you're good.